Dreemsuncho/Introduction-to-Computer-Science-and-Programming-using-python-MIT/Class/README.md

         * Loading word list from file...
         * 55900 words loaded.

       If you see the above text, continue on to Hangman Game Requirements.
 If you don’t, double check that both files are saved in the same place!

     * B) Hangman Game Requirement <br/>
     You will implement a function called ​hangman​ that will allow the user to play hangman against the computer.
 The computer picks the word,and the player tries to guess  letters in the word.
     Here is the general behavior we want to implement.
 Don’t be intimidated!
 This is just a description; ​we will break this down into steps and provide further functional specs later on in the pset so keep reading!

-        1. The computer must select a word at random from the list of available words that was provided in words.tx​Note that words.txt contains words in all lowercase letters.<br/>
+        1. The computer must select a word at random from the list of available words that was provided in words.tx​Note that words.txt contains words in all lowercase letters.
-        2. The user is given a certain number of guesses at the beginning. <br/>
+        2. The user is given a certain number of guesses at the beginning.
         3. The game is interactive; the user inputs their guess and the computer either:<br/>

             * a. reveals the letter if it exists in the secret word <br/>